sillyjason/auto_data_aggregation/README.md

 <br>

+We're now querying against the **m_api_all** collection which holds the result of queries fired through **timer.py**.
 Switch to Table view so results are more readable.

 ![Screenshot 2024-11-16 at 9 25 59 PM](https://github.com/user-attachments/assets/36e770d9-43b9-45d7-8533-3a5ee21afa43)